roth-hex-lab/Multi-Layer-Gaussian-Splatting-for-Immersive-Anatomy-Visualization/Readme.md

-# Multi-Layer-Gaussian-Splatting-for-Immersive-Anatomy-Visualization
+# Multi-Layer Gaussian Splatting for Immersive Anatomy Visualization

-This repository is contains information and links for the publication *Multi-Layer Gaussian Splatting for Immersive Anatomy Visualization*.
+This repository contains information and links for the publication *Multi-Layer Gaussian Splatting for Immersive Anatomy Visualization*.

 ## Code